gentsk77/EECS325/Notes/EECS325Notes.md

 - Steps of sending emails
     1. User sender compose email on UA
     2. UA transfer message to mail server of user sender with protocol depending on the specific user agent application
-    3. Client side of sender's mail server set up `TCP connection` with server side of recepient's mail server to **allow** SMTP connection between two end servers
+    3. Client side of sender's mail server set up `TCP connection` with server side of recepient's mail server to **allow** SMTP connection between two end servers (the hand shaking process with SMTP)
     4. Sender's mail server transfers the mail message to recepeint's mail server with `SMTP protocol`
     5. Closure of the connection
-    6. Recepient's mail server send the message to recepient's UA
+    6. Recepient's UA retrieve the message from mail server using `mail retrieving protocols` (IMAP, POP3)

 ### SMTP protocol
 - SMTP uses **persistent** connections